 This is a fair amount of ground to cover in a 300-word response, and applicants should make covering each aspect of the prompt their first priority.

-The business school is named for Roberto C. Goizueta, former Chairman and CEO of The Coca-Cola Company, who led the organization for 16 years, extending its global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth, and demonstrating a commitment to values and positive impact on society.
+The business school is named for Roberto C. Goizueta, former Chairman and CEO of The Coca-Cola Company, who led the organization for 16 years, extending its global reach, quadrupling consumption, building brand responsibility, creating unprecedented shareholder wealth, and demonstrating a commitment to values and positive impact on society.
 Roberto Goizueta’s core values guide us in educating principled leaders to have a positive influence on business and society.
 Provide a specific example of your leadership and explain what you learned about yourself through the experience.
 (300 word limit)